ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 # Use Cases and Existing Deployments of NTP

-There are several common scenarios for existing NTPv4 deployments: publicly accessible NTP services such as the NTP Pool {{ntppool}} are used to offer clock synchronisation for end users and embedded devices, ISP-provided servers are used to synchronise devices such as customer-premises equipment where reduced accuracy may be tolerable.
+As a protocol, NTP is used synchronise large amounts of computers via both private networks and the open internet, and there are several common scenarios for existing NTPv4 deployments: publicly accessible NTP services such as the NTP Pool {{ntppool}} are used to offer clock synchronisation for end users and embedded devices, ISP-provided servers are used to synchronise devices such as customer-premises equipment.
 Depending on the network and path these deployments may be affected by variable latency as well as throttling or blocking by providers.

-Data centres and cloud computing providers have also deployed and offer NTP services both for internal use and for customers, particularly where the network is unable to offer or does not require other protocols e.g. PTP
-{{IEEE-1588-2019}}, and where there may already be familiarity with NTP.
+Data centres and cloud computing providers have also deployed and offer NTP services both for internal use and for customers, particularly where the network is unable to offer or does not require the capabilities other protocols can provide, and where there may already be familiarity with NTP.
 As these deployments are less likely to be constrained by network latency or power the potential for higher levels of accuracy and precision within the bounds of the protocol are possible, particular through the use of modifications such as the use of bespoke algorithms.

 # Threat Analysis and Modeling